react-native, kotlin, swift, multiplatform

 From the react-native side, this could look like this:

-import {requireNativeComponent} from 'react-native';
+import { requireNativeComponent } from 'react-native';

-export const YourNativeComponent = requireNativeComponent('YourNativeComponent');
+export const YourNativeComponent = requireNativeComponent(

 const App: () => JSX.Element = () => {